FuelLabs/fuel-telemetry/docs/architecture.md

-# `forc-telemetry` Architecture Design
+# `fuel-telemetry` Architecture Design

-This document describes the `forc-telemetry` architectural design using the [C4 Model](https://c4model.com/).
+This document describes the `fuel-telemetry` architectural design using the [C4 Model](https://c4model.com/).

 ### Level 1: Context Diagram

-The Context Diagram provides a high-level overview of `forc-telemetry`, its users, and its interactions with external systems.
+The Context Diagram provides a high-level overview of `fuel-telemetry`, its users, and its interactions with external systems.

 ```mermaid
 graph TD